 Neighbourhood Houses highlights the important role played by community-based non-profits in governance, meeting neighbourhood and individual service user needs, and engaging in advocacy and service production.

 Miu Chung Yan is a professor in the School of Social Work at the University of British Columbia and was the principal investigator of a five-year multidisciplinary and mixed-method study of the neighbourhood house movement, funded by the Social Sciences and Humanities Research Council.
-He is a co-editor of Working with Immigrants and Refugees: Issues, Theories, and Approaches for Social Work and Human Service Practice (with Uzo Anucha) and Social Work in China: A Snapshot of Critical Issues and Emerging Ideas (with Wes Shera and A Ka Tat Tsang).
+He is a co-editor, with with Uzo Anucha, Working with Immigrants and Refugees: Issues, Theories, and Approaches for Social Work and Human Service Practice and, with Wes Shera and A Ka Tat Tsang, Social Work in China: A Snapshot of Critical Issues and Emerging Ideas.
 Sean Lauer is an associate professor at the University of British Columbia.
-With Carrie Yodanis, he is a co-author of Getting Married: The Public Nature of Our Private Relationships, an examination of the institutional aspects of contemporary marriage.
+He is a co-author, with Carrie Yodanis, of Getting Married: The Public Nature of Our Private Relationships, an examination of the institutional aspects of contemporary marriage.

 Planning on the Edge